 HOMEWORK is assigned to aide each student in time management, personal responsibility, skills practice of concepts taught in class, the strengthening of basic skills, developing study skills, developing initiative, and fostering independent learning.
 The homework policy will also keep parents involved in their child's academic progress, and the CTA's curriculum.

-Math homework will be assigned for every class period scheduled Monday through Thursday.
+Math and Language Arts homework will be assigned for every class period scheduled Monday through Thursday.
 Students will be responsible for recording assigned homework in their agenda, so parents please be checking your child's agenda for communication on homework assignment information.
 Please note that C.T.A sixth grade students' homework time will meet or exceed the district homework requirements.All homework assigned shall be due at the beginning of the next class period.
 Late or partially completed homework, although appreciated, will not receive full homework credit, and will affect a student's "completes homework as assigned" behavior grade.
 Periodically, when appropriate, homework will be graded for accuracy and receive a homework assignment grade.Students who demonstrate consistent dedication in completing their homework as assigned will earn "Red Bird Bucks" and have the privilege to participate in our sixth grade class incentives.

 Please allow your sixth grader to complete the assignments as independently as possible.
 At the sixth grade level, although it should be expected per CTA guidelines for parents to check their child’s homework for accuracy, completeness, and neatness, it should be the responsibility of your child to take ownership of homework completion.
 Therefore it will not be necessary for you to initial or sign your child’s agenda Monday through Thursday.